chrismsimpson/NeuMK10/README.md

 ## LLIR / MLIR

 This project is in no way associated with LLVM project, however it is heavily influenced by it.
 The plan here is to have two layers of intermediate representation between the language and the machine.
-This design is directly taken from the LLVM project, with the plan that perhaps one day Neu may take advantage of those technologies at some point.
+This design is directly taken from the LLVM project, with the plan that perhaps one day Neu may take advantage of those technologies in some meaningful way.

 That said, early iterations of these IRs may not resemble their distant cousins from the LLVM project.